[This is part one in our data report on the impact of COVID-19 on pharma]

-How has COVID-19 impacted the prescribing patterns and claims for your brand?
+What has the impact of COVID-19 on pharma meant for the prescribing patterns and claims for your brand?
 Did your brand bounce back from COVID-19 as fast as your competitors?
 What strategies did you implement to drive patients to pick up their medications or to help keep them adherent?

 Prescribing Trends – Back to Normal